 4. Admire the Golden Roof

-The Golden Roof or “Goldenes Dachl” is one of Innsbruck’s and Austria’s most famous attractions.
+The Golden Roof or “Goldenes Dachl” is one of the most famous attractions in Innsbruck and even Austria.
 It’s not easy to miss – a large shining facade at the end of Herzog-Friedrich-Strasse in the old town.

 The Goldenes Dachl was completed in 1500 to mark the marriage of Emperor Maximilian I to Bianca Maria Sforza.
 2,657 fire-gilded copper tiles cover the roof, which sits on top of an ornate balcony.
 The walls and balcony are covered in decorative frescoes, sculpted reliefs, and impressive pillars.